Keynesian Revolution: Theory of employment

-He had two basic motivations.
-One was to destroy the labor unions and the other was to maintain the free market.
-Keynes despised the American Keynesians.
-His whole idea was to have an impotent government that would do nothing but, through tax and spending policies, maintain the equilibrium of the free market.
-Keynes was the real father of neoconservatism, far more than Hayek!

 Other "revolutions" in economics

 Prior to Keynes

 Professor Harry Johnson has written that economics in its modern form can be seen as dawning with the Smithian Revolution against mercantilism.
 Prior to Keynes there were five other major developments in economic thought rapid enough in pace to be characterised as revolutions, most notably the Ricardian.
 Another noted revolution is the marginalist revolution, which is taken to mark the transition from classical economics to neoclassical economics in the 1870s.
 Collectively, these fashioned the classical economic orthodoxy that Keynes attacked.

 Note however that in economic practice, as opposed to economic theory, the behavior of industrializing nations in the 19th century has frequently been described as mercantilist or embodying economic nationalism, as in the American School of 19th-century American economic practice.

 After Keynes

 The rise of Monetarism, particularly in the 1970s and via the work of Milton Friedman, is considered the next major change in mainstream economic theory and practice, and has at times been described as the "monetarist revolution".
 The stagflation of the 1970s led to a loss of influence by classical Keynesian economics, and continuing tensions between Keynesian economics and neoclassical economics led in the 1970s to the division between New Keynesian economics and New classical macroeconomics; these are also referred to as the saltwater school and freshwater school, due to the American universities with which they are associated.
 In development economics, this period is referred to as the Washington Consensus period, and the economic expansion of the 1980s, 1990s, and early 2000s has been referred to as The Great Moderation.

 Within academia the post WWII high point of free market economics occurred in the 1990s, with several free market economists winning the Nobel Prize.
-Increased skepticism concerning the free market consensus was fueled by the 1997 Asian financial crisis and the Dot-com bubble.
-The financial crisis of 2007–08 saw a resurgence of interest in Keynesian economics, the 2008–09 Keynesian resurgence.
+Increased skepticism concerning the free market consensus was fueled by the 1997 Asian financial crisis and the dot-com bubble.
+The 2008 financial crisis led to a resurgence of interest in Keynesian economics, the 2008–2009 Keynesian resurgence.